andreas-lehn/stm32/README.md

 Additionally STM deliveres a software library called _Hardware Abstraction Layer_ (HAL).
 This Layer should ease the access to the devices.
-Because it adds an additional layer between you and your hardware it increases complexitiy and makes your projects less understandible and error prone.
+Because it adds an additional layer between you and your hardware it increases complexitiy and makes your projects less understandable and error prone.

 I am convinced that if you want to understand what is going on in an embedded system you have to understand the hardware you are running on and the software you are writing or using.